yellowdog/python-examples/scripts/README.md

 The options above are shown in order of precedence, i.e., a filename supplied on the command line supersedes one set in `YD_CONF`, which supersedes the default.

+## Naming Restrictions

+All names used within the YellowDog Platform must comply with the following restrictions:

+- Names can only contain the following: lowercase letters, digits, hyphens and underscores (note that spaces are not permitted)
+- Names must start with a letter
+- Names must end with a letter or digit
+- Name length must be <= 60 characters

+These restrictions apply to Namespaces, Tags, Work Requirements, Task Groups, Tasks, Worker Pools, and Compute Requirements.

+(The restrictions also apply to entities that are currently used indirectly by these scripts: Usernames, Credentials, Keyrings, Compute Sources and Compute Templates).

 ## Common Properties

 The `[common]` section of the configuration file contains the following properties: